tuonglab/template_basic_python/README.md

-# template_basic_pythong
+# template_basic_python
-basic template repository for python classroom
+Basic template repository for python classroom

+This is just to set up the folders for the classrooms